 West Nottingham Academy is a Maryland Association for Environmental and Outdoor Education (MAEOE) Certified Sustainable School, which means that our community has "made a commitment to developing stewards of the earth and reducing environmental impact."
 WNA embraces an ethical commitment to reciprocity: sustaining the earth that sustains us.
 Our entire community is dedicated to reducing our ecological footprint, reusing rather than wasting, and recycling through a comprehensive program.

-To spearhead these initiatives, students have formed the Student Environmental Council (SEC) to engage students in ideas of sustainability and environmental conservation.
-The SEC focuses on research, outdoor exploration, and activities that promote civic and community engagement, including meeting with local, state, and federal legislators to discuss environmental laws and policies that affect WNA's community and beyond.
+The Student Environmental Council (SEC) leads our campus-wide commitment to environmental stewardship and conservation efforts.
+SEC focuses on research, outdoor exploration, and activities that promote civic and community engagement, including meeting with local, state, and federal legislators to discuss environmental laws and policies that affect WNA's community and beyond.

 Below is a list of current sustainability efforts on campus.
 Click on each option for more information.